 For a brief summary: the Opacity and Brightness settings of the Mask are what you are interested in when you can not see the Crop edges and corners.

-When you crop you see a Grid of dotted lines, two horizontal, two vertical.
+When you crop you see a Grid of dotted lines, two horizontal, two verticals.

 You can change that number from the Preferences, Crop tab or select a different pattern like Golden Ratio or Fibonacci Spiral from the Grid section, Type drop-down list.

-The Keystone tool comes with its accommodating cursor tools that you can select from the Toolbar or the tool itself.
+The Keystone tool comes with the accommodating cursor tools that you can select from the Toolbar or the tool itself.